triinpiip/VisitorSystem/README.md

 | Form validation | Required-field checks in backend routes |
 | User roles | Role table and role middleware |
 | API docs | Postman collection |

-## Notes

-The old `prisma-test.js` file is only useful for temporary development testing.
-If it is not used anymore, it can be deleted before submission.